Skip to contents

 In this tutorial, we will illustrate how to identify conserved spatial ecotypes (SEs) across multiple samples using the MultiSpatialEcoTyper function.
 Each sample represents a single-cell spatial transcriptomics data, including a gene expression profile and associated single-cell metadata.

 We will be analyzing single-cell spatial transcriptomics data from cancer samples provided by Vizgen’s MERSCOPE FFPE Human Immuno-oncology.
-For efficiency, we have selected a subset regions from a melanoma sample and a colon cancer sample for the integrative analysis.
+For efficiency, we have selected a subset of regions from a melanoma sample and a colon cancer sample for the integrative analysis.
 You can download the gene expression profiles and single-cell metadata here.

 First load required packages for this vignette